Divij-8/FastAPI/README.md

 ### 4. Settings & Environment Management

 I secured all database credentials by moving them out of the code and into a `.env` file.
 This is a non-negotiable professional standard.
-I used `pydantic-settings` to load and validate these environment variables safely at startup.

 ### 5. Modern App Lifecycle (`lifespan`)